peteroupc/peteroupc.github.io/random.md

 - Testing an RNG implementation for correctness[^3] or statistical quality.
 See my document on [**testing PRNGs**](https://peteroupc.github.io/randomtest.html).
 - Generating numbers with unequal probabilities; I discuss this topic in [**another document**](https://peteroupc.github.io/randomfunc.html).
 - Generators of low-discrepancy sequences (quasirandom sequences), such as Sobol sequences.
-They are not RNGs since the numbers they produce depend on prior results.
+They are not RNGs in this document since the numbers they produce depend on prior results.

 > **Note**: For some applications, such as the gambling industry or the financial industry, the selection of RNGs may be limited by regulatory requirements.
 This document does not take precedence over such requirements.